ahmadassaf/code-notes/README.md

 ```
 // NOTE: This is the sample output for a note!
-// OPTIMIZE (John Postlethwait): This is the sample output for an optimize with an author!
+// OPTIMIZE (Mr Author): This is the sample output for an optimize with an author!
 // TODO: This is the sample output for a todo!
 // HACK: This is the sample output for a hack!
 Don't commit hacks!
 // XXX: This is the sample output for a XXX!
 XXX's need attention too!
-// FIXME (John Postlethwait): This is the sample output for a fixme!
+// FIXME (Mr Author): This is the sample output for a fixme!
 Seriously fix this...
 // BUG: This is the sample output for a bug!
 Who checked in a bug?!
 ```